qqq-tech/android-webrtc-dji/README.md

 On the browser side you can either reuse [`browser/dashboard.js`](browser/dashboard.js) or follow the same pattern: send JSON envelopes through the relay WebSocket and listen for acknowledgements and telemetry updates.

+### TwelveLabs Index Integration

+To generate AI video indexes without relying on PyPI, follow the instructions in [`docs/TwelveLabsIndexSetup.md`](docs/TwelveLabsIndexSetup.md).
+The guide explains how to download the TwelveLabs Python SDK directly from GitHub, where to place the SDK files within this repository, and how to run the accompanying helper script.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->